---

 On...Transformed, Inclusive Schools: A Framework To Guide Fundamental Change in Urban Schools

-This paper is one of the brief practitioner oriented pamphlets called On Points produced by the National Institute for Urban School Improvement (NIUSI).The authors of this On Point presented a systemic change framework for creating inclusive urban schools.
-They explained that if a key feature of reform focuses on multicultural education as a fundamental social and educational transformation, then opportunities for all students to achieve educational equity will be realized in U.S.
+This report presents a systemic change framework for creating inclusive urban schools.
+It explains that if a key feature of reform focuses on multicultural education as a fundamental social and educational transformation, then opportunities for all students to achieve educational equity will be realized in U.S.

 -